timrobot/Tachikoma-Project/planner/astar/README.md

 sim_window.cpp  This is the window to display the screen to the user state.cpp       This is a search state of the algorithm svec.cpp        This is a vector class that can store a series of states

+TODO:
+Need to implement D* as dictated by the paper (look at search history)